 Spelling variations of this family name include: Deathridge, Deatheridge, Deatherage, Deatheredge and many more.

 More information is included under the topic Early Deatherage Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

-Deatherage Settlers in the United States in the 20th Century
+Deatherage Settlers in United States in the 20th Century